Sally Licensing

-Sally is published as source-available software under the Business Source License 1.1 with an Additional Use Grant tailored to Sally.
+Sally is source-available under the Business Source License 1.1 (BSL 1.1) with an Additional Use Grant tailored to Sally.

 What is allowed